Car Loans vs Salary Sacrificing: What's the Difference?

 Overall, the pros of novated leases include:

-- Tax benefits in the form of reduced taxable income (see the ATO or a registered tax agent for more information on the tax implications)
+• Tax benefits in the form of reduced taxable income (see the ATO or a registered tax agent for more information on the tax implications)

-- Potentially better models are available, as you might effectively be paying less for the repayments after tax, and could therefore allocate extra funds to a more expensive car (or you can just save this money)
+• Potentially better models are available, as you might effectively be paying less for the repayments after tax and could, therefore, allocate extra funds to a more expensive car (or you can just save this money)

-- Cheaper maintenance if your employer includes a maintenance package where they pay for some of the costs
+• Cheaper maintenance if your employer includes a maintenance package where they pay for some of the costs

-- It can be easier to switch to newer models or different cars every few years if you prefer
+• It can be easier to switch to newer models or different cars every few years if you prefer

-- GST might not apply in some cases, saving money upfront - see the ATO for more information.
+• GST might not apply in some cases, saving money upfront - see the ATO for more information.

 What are the negatives of novated leases?

 Novated leases can also attract the Fringe Benefits Tax (FBT).
-This can sound a bit complicated, but essentially the FBT is tax employers have to pay on these pre-tax benefits they provide to employees (unless they’re a non-profit organisation).
-The employer could choose to pass this tax on to you, eliminating some of those tax benefits we talked about above.
+This can sound a bit complicated, but essentially, the FBT is a tax employers have to pay on the pre-tax benefits they provide to employees (unless they’re a non-profit organisation).

 The cons of novated leases can be summarised as follows:

-- You have to pay fringe benefits tax (FBT), which is a tax paid by employers on certain benefits they pay to their employees.
+• You may have to pay fringe benefits tax (FBT), which is a tax paid by employers on certain benefits they pay to their employees.

-- Not all employers offer salary sacrificing, and if they do they might choose a lender or dealer for you.
+• Not all employers offer salary sacrificing, and if they do, they might choose a lender or dealer for you.
 There is generally less choice with a novated lease.

-- It can encourage reckless car buying.
+• It can encourage reckless car buying.
 Getting a car loan once and sticking with that car for ~10 years can still be more financially beneficial than getting a new lease every few years.

-- They can have mandatory balloon payments at the end if you want to own the car, which can be very expensive.
+• They can have mandatory balloon payments at the end if you want to own the car, which can be very expensive.

 How do you get a novated lease?

-- Ask your employer for a salary sacrifice package.
+1. Ask your employer for a salary sacrifice package.
 If they don’t offer one, then you can stop right here!

 This is a much-simplified version of how applying for a novated lease works, and it’s still a lot to take in.
 Car loans generally have a much easier application process, as only two or three parties are involved - you, the seller and the lender.